utilitarianexe/brains/README.md

 ## Options

 You can export models to preserve changes to the network during a run using the export_name option.
 You can then import the model using the import_name option.
-You will also need the environment option as this is not stored as part of the model. world is a combination of environment and model.
+You will also need the environment option, as this is not stored as part of the model. world is a combination of environment and model.

 ## Future